mixpanel/docs/pages/docs/data-pipelines/integrations/amazon-s3.md

 You can configure Glue to crawl the S3 bucket with Mixpanel data.
 Glue crawlers are convenient because they automatically extract the schema from the data files and update the Glue schema.

 This convenience, however, can also pose issues, such as:
-* The run time of the crawlers could be out of sync with Mixpanel’s export schedule.
+* The run time of the crawlers could be out of sync with Mixpanel's export schedule.
 As a result, it can prevent you from using your data as soon as new properties are available.
 * The time column is interpreted as an integer.
 As a result, it is more difficult to perform timestamp operations.
 * When using the one table per event schema option, Glue crawlers can merge data from multiple events in one table based on similarity.